-Name of policy Person requesting costing (Prime Minister/Leader of the Opposition/Leader of a minority party): Date of public release of policy: Date of request to cost the policy: Summary of policy (please attach copies of relevant policy documents): Intention of policy: , Certification that this, or a substantially similar costing request, has not been submitted to the Parliamentary Budget Office Description of policy (please note that, when differs from the announced policy, the cost information provided in the costing request) ng will be on the basis of What are the key assumptions that have been n made in the policy including: Is the policy part of a package?
-Is the policy part of a package?
-If yes, list and outline components and interactions with proposed or existing policies. , and policy moraling.
-If yes, list and outline components and interactions with proposed or existing If yes, list and outline components and interactions with proposed or existing policies.
-Where relevant, is funding for the policy to be If yes, list and outline components and interactions with proposed or existing policies.
+Name of policy Person requesting costing (Prime Minister/Leader of the Opposition/Leader of a minority party): Date of public release of policy: Link to the publicly released policy: Date of request to cost the policy: Summary of policy (please attach copies of relevant policy documents): Intention of policy: Certification that this, or a substantially similar costing request, has not been submitted to the Parliamentary Budget Office: Description of policy (note: where the request to announced policy, the costing will be on the basis costing request) costing request) What are the key assumptions that have been made in the policy including: made in the policy including: What are the key assumptions that have been made in the policy including: What are the key assumptions that have been is the policy part of a package?
+If yes, list and outline components and made in the policy including: What are the key assumptions that have been a list the policy part of a package?
+If yes, list and outline components and interactions with proposed or existing policies.
+Where relevant, is funding for the policy to be made in the policy including: What are the key assumptions that have been a list the policy part of a package?
+If yes, list and outline components and interactions with proposed or existing policies.
 Where relevant, is funding for the policy to be demand driven or a capped amount?
-Will third parties (for instance the States/Territories) have a role in funding or If yes, list and outline components and interactions with proposed or existing policies.
+Will third parties (for instance the States/Territories) have a role in funding or made in the policy including: What are the key assumptions that have been a list the policy part of a package?
+If yes, list and outline components and interactions with proposed or existing policies.
 Where relevant, is funding for the policy to be demand driven or a capped amount?
 Will third parties (for instance the States/Territories) have a role in funding or delivering the policy?
-If yes, is the Australian Government contribution capped, with additional costs to be met by third parties, or is another funding
+If yes, is the Australian Government contribution capped, with additional costs to be met by third parties, or is another funding made in the policy including: